 Having built up the equity in your property, you can release it to finance the purchase of another property.
 If your home is now mortgage-free, the amount of equity available to you is the total value of your property.
 If you still have a mortgage, deduct the mortgage debt that’s left from the value of your property to ascertain how much equity is available.

 You can choose between two types of equity release — a lifetime mortgage or a home reversion plan.
-With a lifetime mortgage, you take out a loan against your home while you sell part or all of your home to a provider with a home reversion plan.
+With a lifetime mortgage, you take out a loan against your home.
+With a home reversion plan, you sell part or all of your home to a provider.
 Both options mean you can continue living in your home without making any monthly repayments and you receive a tax-free lump sum (or smaller amounts over time).
 When you move into long-term care or die, your property is then sold and the loan for your lifetime mortgage is repaid from the proceeds or the provider receives its share of the sale proceeds.

-Different types of lifetime mortgages are available, giving you the flexibility to make interest payments if you want to and to ring-fence some of your property’s value to protect your beneficiaries’ inheritance.
-It’s important to check for a ‘no negative equity guarantee’ so that your estate cannot owe more than the proceeds of the sale.
+Different types of lifetime mortgages are available.
+This gives you the flexibility to make interest payments if you want to and to ring-fence some of your property’s value to protect your beneficiaries’ inheritance.
+It’s important to check for a ‘no negative equity guarantee’.
+This ensures that your estate cannot owe more than the proceeds of the sale.

 You are likely to receive more for a home reversion plan than a lifetime mortgage and there is no interest to pay as it is not a loan.
 The downside, though, is that you give up some or all of your ownership of the property.